3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Shoulder pain Shoulder pain can be a sign of internal bleeding caused by an EP.
 If you feel this pain after a positive pregnancy test, consult a healthcare professional promptly.

-It is vital to consult a doctor immediately if you experience any of these symptoms after a positive pregnancy test.
+It's crucial to seek immediate medical attention if you experience any of these symptoms after a positive pregnancy test.
 An EP is a medical emergency that requires immediate medical intervention to avoid serious complications.
-A doctor can use additional tests such as an ultrasound to determine whether the pregnancy is intrauterine or extrauterine and take the appropriate measures.
-Never ignore these symptoms and seek prompt medical attention if in doubt.
+A doctor can use additional tests such as an ultrasound to determine whether the pregnancy is intrauterine or extrauterine and take appropriate action.
+Never ignore these symptoms, and seek prompt medical attention if in doubt.

 After the test: Next steps